alex-ac/git-helpers/README.md

 # Git-helpers

-Some perl scripts for workflow enchancement.
+Some perl and shell scripts for workflow enchancement.

 # Instalation